AnimosWorkshop/Sor-Vault/Temuþen/Verbs.md

-Actions initially come in their adverb form, ending with an 'ū'.
+Actions initially come in their infinitive form, ending with an 'ū'.
 From it, verbs can be formed in the following ways:

 * Present - add one of the [[Grammatical Gender|grammatical gender suffixes]] to indicate the performer of the action.
 * Past - same as present, with the addition of the word 'bul' before the verb.